 Field-hunting tip

-Look in evaporite deposits country — that is the host setting where sulfoborite typically forms.
+Look in evaporite deposits country, the host setting where sulfoborite typically forms.
 If you start seeing halite, anhydrite, boracite in float, you are in the right ground.
 Field specimens usually show a prismatic to acicular crystals, often as radiating clusters or aggregates habit, so train your eye for that shape before scanning the outcrop.